baricadr/baricadr/README.md

     user: someone
     password: xxxxx
     exclude: *xml
+    freezable: True  # Set this to True to allow Baricadr to freeze files (default: False)
-    freeze_age: 365   # By default baricadr will "freeze" files older than 180 days (6 months).
+    freeze_age: 365   # By default Baricadr will "freeze" files older than 180 days (6 months).
 You can change this limit with this parameter.
+    auto_freeze: True  # Set this to True to schedule regular automated freeze tasks on the whole repo content (default: False)
+    auto_freeze_interval: 7  # Delay (in days) between each regular automated freeze task (ignored if auto_freeze is False)
 ```

 You must set the `BARICADR_REPOS_CONF` environment variable to the path to this yaml file, or define it in the `local.cfg` config file.
 A test one is used by default in the development docker-compose.yml file

-# Database
+## Database

 Baricadr uses a small SQL database to store some information.
 It uses Flask-migrate to automatically create/update databases.
 If you modify the models (in `baricadr/db_models.py`), you will need to run the following commands: